pedrovgs/Shot/README.md

 ## CI Reporting

 Shot generates an HTML report you can review at the end of the recording or verification build.
-However, if you are running Shot in a CI environment which does not support saving the reporting files generated by the build you can verify your tests using this command ``./gradlew executeScreenshotTests -PprintBase64``.
+However, if you are running Shot in a CI environment which does not support saving the reporting files generated by the build you can verify your tests using this command ``./gradlew debugExecuteScreenshotTests -PprintBase64``.
 This will change how Shot show comparision errors displaying a command you can copy and paste on your local terminal for every screenshot test failed.

 ## Running only some tests